lannonbr/esm-checker-site/src/index.md

 title: ESM Checker - Home
 ---

 This will show the last month of stats on how ES Module adoption is progressing on a day-to-day basis.
-This keeps track of approximately 2000 popular NPM packages which can be seen [here](https://github.com/lannonbr/esm-checker/blob/main/packages.txt).
+This keeps track of approximately 2000 popular NPM packages which can be explored in the [Package Listing](/package-listing/) page on this site.

 {% statsGraph stats.monthStats %}